Lübeck, Germany: Highlights of the Historic UNESCO Town

-Lübeck, Germany is a beautiful UNESCO World Heritage Site surrounded by the Trave and Wakenitz rivers.
-It’s located 42 miles (67 km) northeast of Hamburg, and 12 miles (19 km) from the Baltic Sea beach town of Travemünde.
-Lübeck has a wealth to offer visitors including striking architecture, world class museums and delicious seafood.
+Lübeck, Germany’s beautiful historic center is a UNESCO World Heritage Site.
+Surrounded by the Trave and Wakenitz rivers, it is located 42 miles (67 km) northeast of Hamburg and 12 miles (19 km) from the Baltic Sea beach town of Travemünde.
+Lübeck has a wealth to offer visitors including striking architecture, world class museums, delicious seafood and sweet marzipan galore.

 Founded in 1143, Lübeck (Luebeck) was nicknamed “the Queen of the Hanseatic League” during the 14th century.
 The Hanseatic League was a trade network of Northern European towns.
 Its impressive gothic brick architecture towers into the sky, along with nestling alongside its waterways.